Per-Starke/NutritionRecSys/README.md

 ### Create new data (recipes, ratings, similarities):
 To create new data, run [create_data.py](/Run/create_data.py).
 In the if-statement at the end, you can choose if you want to create a new recipe database or not, if yes then also the amount of recipes it should include (currently only <= 100 allowed), and you can specify the amount of users you want to create (random) ratings for the recipes for.
-A similarity file for the recipes will also be created.
+The similarity file for the recipes will optionally also be updated.

 #### If you choose to create a new recipe database:
 You need a [Spoonacular API](https://spoonacular.com/) Key for that.
 Get one at their website or at [Rapidapi](https://rapidapi.com/spoonacular/api/recipe-food-nutrition).
 Put the key in the [template.env](/Envs/template.env) file (rename if you want to), and depending on your development environment, specify which file to use as env file for the files [create_recipe_database.py](/Create_data/create_recipe_database.py) and [create_data.py](/Run/create_data.py).
 You might need a plugin for your development environment for that.